odennav/terraform-aws-vpc-kubespray/README.md

 ```bash
 ssh -i private-key/terraform-key.pem ec2-user@<ipaddress>
 ```
-Its possible to use public EC2 instance as a jumpbox to securely SSH into private EC2 instances within the VPC.
+Its possible to use public EC2 instance as a jumpbox to ssh into private EC2 instances within the VPC.

 Change root password upon first-Login to `control-dev` machine
 ```bash